joshshiman/picklejar/README.md

 npm run dev
 ```

-The frontend will be available at `http://localhost:3000`
+The frontend will be available at `http://localhost:3000`.

+**Initial user experience:**
+- Visiting `/` immediately shows the **typeform-style “Create a PickleJar” flow** — no separate hero/landing screen
+- Finishing that flow:
+  - Creates the PickleJar via the FastAPI backend
+  - Redirects the host into `/pj/{id}` (the unified hangout link)
+  - Shows a clearly highlighted, copyable link to share with guests

 ---